The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Known for: Instagram-worthy cocktails

 There's more to Boston than Sam Adams and Guinness.
-For cocktail aficionados, the bar at Citrus & Salt is currently one of the best spots to get a drink in the city.
+For cocktail lovers, the bar at Citrus & Salt is currently one of the best spots to get a drink in the city.

 I saddled up to the bar and ordered the I Didn't Text You, Tequila Did with Olmeca Altos Tequila Plata, guava, egg whites, lemon, and agave ($12).